Should they apply and if so, how?

 - Suggest they start their UCAS application over the summer – the personal statement is likely to take much longer than they think!

-- If their course includes an admissions test, make sure they register for it by the 16 October deadline.
-Students who practice for these tests tend to do better, so encourage your child to read our advice and have a go at the test papers on our website.
+- If their course includes an admissions test, make sure they register and book by the deadline.
+Students who practise for these tests tend to do better, so encourage your child to read our advice and have a go at the online practice test and past papers on our website.

 There is more detail on the application process in our guide for applicants.